 - Meeting FedUni staff, teachers and students (Peer supporters and mentors)

-- Group Sessions Meet other international students
+- Group sessions Meet other international students

-- Information Sessions on important information
+- Information sessions

-- Official welcome luncheon
+- Official welcome dinner

 - School enrolment sessions

 - Obtain your student card

-- Free Social Events -
+- Free Social Events

-Wildlife Park, Australian beach experience

-- Information about FedUni 'O Week' activities for all students

 You should definitely come to O-Week.
 This is a time when you meet lots of students, make friends and can potentially meet a new housemate.
 This time is not only about socialising but it's the time when you prepare yourself for study.
 If you arrive late when lectures have started you are starting behind everyone else.